 Efforts have been made during the identification of the transmission and distribution line routes to ensure that the paths are routed in areas with minimal settlement as possible to avoid land acquisition or displacement.
+According to the ARAP only 2 structures are along the identified routes and the PAPs will be compensated for the land to be and destroyed structures to pave way for the construction of the sub stations in accordance with the ARAP already prepared.
 The Government of Rwanda through the Ministry of Infrastructure has taken its commitment to expropriate the people's properties which shall be damaged during the project execution works (refer to appendix 2).